-Prerequisite: None, "A" in 8th-grade math
+Prerequisite: "A" in 8th-grade math

 This is the first year of required Algebra I that will move faster.
-This course is an in-depth study of algebraic concepts and processes to represent and solve variable quantities problems.
-Other topics include solving equations, polynomials, factoring, solving and graphing quadratic and exponential equations, and elementary statistics.
-There is an end-of-course exam for this course and part of the state graduation requirements.
+This course is an in-depth study of algebraic concepts and processes to represent and solve variable quantities include problems.
+Other topics solving equations, polynomials, factoring, solving and graphing quadratic and exponential equations, and elementary statistics.
+There is an end-ofcourse exam for this course and part of the state graduation requirements.
 Any handheld calculator will suffice.
-A teacher recommendation is needed.